GabrielCruz45/firstYTB_FlaskTutorial/DEVLOG.md

                     4. Add user authentication.

 Depending on how the tutorial flows, I will add these features after completing the "tutorial" app.

+June 11, 2025
+    Added stylings to styles.css

+June 12, 2025
+    Edited init_db.py, had a little typo on ".app_context()" had-> .appcontext() Ran the script and created the .db file
+Tested the web app.
+Currently can add tasks successfully!
+Next onto the delete and update links